Blendify/blender-manual/trunk/blender_docs/manual/render/introduction.rst

-Renders can be split up into :doc:`layers and passes </render/layers/index>`, which can then be :doc:`composited </compositing/index>` together for creative control, or to combine with real footage.
+Renders can be split up into :doc:`layers and passes </render/layers/index>`, which can then be :doc:`composited </compositing/index>` together for creative control, or to combine with real footage. :doc:`Freestyle </render/engines/freestyle/index>` can be used to add non-photorealistic line rendering.

-Blender supports interactive 3D viewport rendering for all render engines, for quick iteration to get the lights and shading right.
+Blender supports interactive 3D viewport rendering for all render engines, for quick iteration on lighting and shading.
 Once this is done, the final quality image or animation can be rendered and :doc:`output </render/output/index>` to disk.